Who’s who in the Daybell case

 Kay Vallow Woodcock is sister to Charles, Lori’s fourth husband.
 She and her husband, Larry, are JJ’s grandparents, which makes Charles JJ’s biological great-uncle.
 Charles adopted JJ.

-Kay and Larry have communicated with media since the early stages of the investigation.
+Kay and Larry have communicated with the media since the early stages of the investigation.
 Here’s their reaction to the fate of the children.
+After Chad and Lori were charged with first-degree murder, the Woodcocks said they “want a capital case” against the couple.

 Months before his death, Charles told police he was worried about Lori’s mental health and said she wanted him dead.
 He also expressed worry for JJ’s safety.